elastic/stream/README.md

 of the requests it receives.

-* `--fault-rate`: A floating-point number between `0.0` and `1.0` that specifies the percentage of requests that should fail.
+* `--fault-rate`: A floating-point number between `0.0` and `1.0` that specifies the fraction of requests that should fail.
 For example, a value of `0.1` means 10% of requests will receive an error.
 The default is `0.0` (no errors injected).
 * `--fault-error-code`: The HTTP status code to return for the failed requests.